Skip to content

 The config parameter accepts a dictionary mapping model names (as strings) to MCPConfig instances.
 Each MCPConfig supports the following properties:

-• description (Optional[str]): Custom tool description for the model’s create tool.
+• description (Optional[str]): Custom tool description for the model’s upsert tool.
 Tool descriptions are crucial for language models—they help the model understand what each tool does and when to use it.
 If not provided, MD-Models generates a generic description.
 Custom descriptions should be clear and concise, explaining what the tool does and what kind of data it expects.
 They should mention the model’s purpose, key fields, and any important relationships or constraints.

 Here’s a complete example: